Linear differential equations on the Riemann sphere and representations of quivers: Introduction

-Obviously these two problems are equivalent to each other.
-Hence we simply call these two problems by the same name, additive Deligne-Simpson problem.
 This problem is developed by V. Kostov as an analogy of the problem studied by P. Deligne and C. Simpson (see \cite{S}), so called multiplicative Deligne-Simpson problem.
-After Kostov who gives an necessary and sufficient condition of the existence of solutions under generic conditions in \cite{Kos}, a complete necessary and sufficient condition is given by W. Crawley-Boevey \cite{C}.
+After Kostov who gave an necessary and sufficient condition of the existence of solutions under generic conditions in \cite{Kos}, a complete necessary and sufficient condition was given by W. Crawley-Boevey \cite{C}.